TABLE OF CONTENTS

 - Buildings: Burning hydrogen in boilers for heating in residential and commercial spaces

-- Energy storage: Producing green hydrogen to store renewable electricity over long durations
+- Electricity: Producing green hydrogen using excess renewable electricity to be stored over long durations and later converted to electricity

 What are the types of hydrogen production simulated in En-ROADS?

-Hydrogen can be produced from a range of energy sources using approaches like steam methane reforming, gasification, and electrolysis.
-In En-ROADS, each production pathway is assigned a specific color based on the energy source used and, as a result, has a different carbon intensity.
+Hydrogen can be produced from a range of energy sources using approaches like steam methane reforming, gasification, and electrolysis, and as a result, has a different carbon intensity.
+In En-ROADS, hydrogen production pathways are color-coded by energy source, consistent with the terminology used by the industry.

 Here are the types of hydrogen by production pathway or “color” included in En-ROADS: